espocrm/documentation/user-guide/printing-to-pdf.md

 `itemList` is an json array field (available in Quote, Sales Order, Invoices entity types).

-### Link-multiple fields
+### Links

-It's possible to loop through link multiple collection (since 5.5.0).
+It's possible to loop through a link collection (since 5.5.0, before 5.7.6 only link-multiple fields were supported).

 Example, printing contact names and roles of an opportunity: